Prasanna-Kalathy/Servlets/README.md

 # JavaServerPages
-## My Java Server Pages Learning from scratch
+## Java Server Pages Learning from scratch
-## All my codes will be updated here
+## All codes will be updated here